Bin-Cao/TCLRmodel/README.md

 <u>The GUI can be  download at Releases ——> GUI of TCLR </u>

-**graphviz** package is needed for running TCLR, which can be downloaded from the official website http://www.graphviz.org/.
+**graphviz** package is needed for running TCLR, which can be downloaded from the official website http://www.graphviz.org/. see user guide

 Output:
 + classification structure tree in pdf format（Result of TCLR.pdf)